WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja.md

 _Autoplay Settings_

-Turn off the buttonif you don't want to use Autoplay.
+Turn off the button if you don't want to use Autoplay.

 ### Autoplay Speed